-The easiest way to access Calton Hill is to follow Princes Street to the junction with North Bridge (at the Balmoral Hotel) and then continue walking onto what becomes Waterloo Place.
+The easiest way to access Calton Hill is to follow Princes Street to the junction with North Bridge (at the Balmoral Hotel) and then continue walking onto what becomes Waterloo Place, at the eastern end of the New Town.
 At the end of the row of Georgian buildings on the left hand side is a set of steps which will take you straight up off the road to the top of Calton Hill.

-In a deliberate attempt to reflect the iconic Parthenon atop the acropolis in Athens, Greece (and helping to give Edinburgh its nickname the Athens of the North), this was intended to be a large chambered hall commemorating the lives (and deaths) of Scottish soldiers in the Napoleonic wars of the eighteenth century.
+In a deliberate replication of the iconic Parthenon atop the acropolis in Athens (and helping to give Edinburgh its nickname the Athens of the North), this was intended to be a large Grecian temple commemorating the Scottish soldiers who fought in the Napoleonic wars of the eighteenth century.

 The monument was designed jointly by William Henry Playfair (who also designed the National Gallery buildings on Princes Street) and Charles Cockerell, and construction on the monument started in 1822, with the laying of a foundation stone by King George IV.
 A public subscription was set up to raise the estimated £42,000 required to pay for the monument.

 The other large building on Calton Hill is the City Observatory, set up in 1776 for the study and observation of astronomy.
 It was used primarily by students at the university, but also held public seminars and evenings designed to educate and enlighten the masses.

 Other monuments on Calton Hill include the Nelson Monument, designed to resemble an upturned telescope as a tribute to Admiral Nelson, who had commanded the victorious British naval forces in the battle of Trafalgar.
 At the top of the tower is a tall mast, on which sits a dark coloured sphere.
 This functions as a time signal, intended to convey to the ships in the port at Leith the correct time, for them to set their chronometers.

 A lesser-known (and less visible) feature of Calton Hill is the mausoleum of Herman Lyon, a Jewish dentist who came to the city in 1795.
 At the time, being one of the first Jewish migrants to settle in the city, Lyon found there was no dedicated Jewish burial ground, and petitioned the city council to sell him a plot of land for him to use as a family mausoleum.
 The council granted him space on Calton Hill for the princely sum of £17, and today Lyon and his wife are buried in an underground mausoleum that is hidden from view beneath the observatory, its entrance concealed by undergrowth.

-Calton Hill serves as one of the best place from which to view Edinburgh, with its uninterrupted views along the full length of the Royal Mile, from palace to castle, and from Arthur's Seat right around past the Pentland Hills, and over to Fife.
+Altogether, Calton Hill serves as one of the best places from which to view Edinburgh, with its uninterrupted views along the full length of the Royal Mile, from palace to castle, and from Arthur's Seat right around past the Pentland Hills, and over to Fife.